Philosophy, technology, and code—sometimes together, sometimes apart—through essays, blog posts, and projects exploring how ideas evolve.

 Your Random Isn't Random: Pseudorandomness, Entropy, and Why Cryptography Depends on a Philosophical Problem

 In 2008, a security researcher named Luciano Bello noticed something strange about Debian Linux's implementation of OpenSSL.
 Two years earlier, a Debian maintainer had removed two lines of code that appeared to be using uninitialized memory, a common source of bugs.
 The fix looked reasonable.
-Static analysis tools had flagged the lines.
-The maintainer was being responsible.
-The problem was that those two lines were the primary source of entropy for OpenSSL's random number generator...
+Static analysis tools had flagged the lines...

 Read More